 For me, this happens regularly about an hour after eating a sugar or simple carb heavy meal.

 When I eat a big bagel or sugary cereal for breakfast.
 Or a big plate of pasta.
 A short time later, get shaky and fuzzy-headed with a pit in my stomach that seems like it needs to be filled right this minute.

 After being on Simply Filling, I was able to make the connection and realize what was happening.
 Realizing how awful these foods make me feel when I eat them in large doses, makes them a whole lot less attractive to my taste buds.
 I sometimes forget, like when I ate too much cake a few weeks ago.
 But that’s okay.
 I’m human.

-3. Successful Weight Maintenance.
-Now I’m able to apply what I learned to ALL FOODS, not just Power Foods.
-By combining what I learned from The Simply Filling Technique and Mindless Eating, I have been able to break free of the vicious extreme restraint/over-indulgence cycle and am successfully maintaining my weight.
+Update: Now I’m able to apply what I learned with Simply Filling to ALL FOODS, not just Simply Filling Foods.
+By combining what I learned from The Simply Filling Technique and Mindless Eating, I have been able to break free of the vicious extreme restraint/over-indulgence cycle and am successfully maintaining my weight!

 If you liked reading about the Weight Watchers Simply Filling Technique, you might also enjoy:

 - What was the Weight Watcher’s Program Like in the 1960s